-

 This Community of Practice (CoP) brings together humanitarian actors who are piloting or exploring due diligence reform.
 By sharing knowledge and experiences, we can avoid duplication, foster collaboration, and build on past efforts.
 Our community will:

-This informal Community of Practice (CoP) is hosted by ICVA, with an INGO co-chair currently held by Save the Children UK.
-A Steering Committee, initially comprising ACT Alliance, Concern Worldwide, DRC, HQAI, Première Urgence Internationale, Start Network, and the Humanitarian NGO Platform in Ukraine provides strategic guidance.
+This informal Community of Practice (CoP) is hosted by ICVA, with an INGO co-chair currently held by Concern Worldwide / Alliance2015.
+A Steering Committee, initially comprising ACT Alliance, Save the Children UK, DRC, HQAI, Première Urgence Internationale, Start Network, and the Humanitarian NGO Platform in Ukraine provides strategic guidance.

 Together, we aim to streamline due diligence processes, making them more efficient, equitable, and fit for purpose—ultimately strengthening the humanitarian system as a whole.